buildpacks/rfcs/text/0000-run-image-sbom.md

 * `application/vnd.syft+json` with ext `syft.json`
 * others?

+## Rebase

+Following the rebase invocation above, the exported app image would contain:
+* `my-new-run-image-sbom.json` somewhere in `/layers/sbom`
+* The layer containing the old run image sbom would be removed
+* The `io.buildpacks.sbom.base` label would be updated to contain the diffID of the layer containing the new run image sbom

+## When a run image has an sbom baked in

+A platform could provide a run image that already has an sbom baked in - i.e., has a layer containing an sbom that is advertised in `io.buildpacks.sbom.base`.
+In this case, the lifecycle could just do nothing, and the final app image would contain an sbom in the expected location with the expected label.
+This (as in #186) runs the risk that the sbom baked into the run image has fallen out of date.

+If a platform provided a run image with a baked in sbom and also supplied the `-run-image-sbom` argument, the lifecycle could replace the baked in sbom with the new sbom, much like rebase.

+## With Dockerfiles

+https://github.com/buildpacks/rfcs/pull/173 proposes allowing the run image to be extended or swapped using Dockerfiles.
+There are a few scenarios that could occur:
+* The run image is extended - the lifecycle would need to run a `genpkgs` executable after Dockerfiles have been applied.
+The result of this invocation would replace the `io.buildpacks.sbom.base` label on the extended run image.
+In this scenario, the build would proceed according to the process outlined in "When a run image has an sbom baked in".
+* The run image is swapped for a new run image that already has a `io.buildpacks.sbom.base` label.
+In this scenario, the lifecycle would NOT run `genpkgs`, and the build would proceed according to the process outlined in "When a run image has an sbom baked in".
+* The run image is swapped for a new run image that does not have a `io.buildpacks.sbom.base` label.
+In this scenario, there are a couple things that could occur:
+  * The lifecycle could run `genpkgs` to produce a run image sbom for use during export
+  * The lifecycle could return the new run image reference to the platform, expecting the platform to locate an sbom

+## With pack

+`pack` could make use of the preparer binary described below to download a run image sbom prior to running the exporter.
+When Dockerfiles are supported, the preparer invocation would need to happen after the `extender` has run to cover the case where a new run image is selected.

 # Drawbacks
 [drawbacks]: #drawbacks

 Why should we *not* do this?
 Leaving the location of the run image sbom unspec'd (as opposed to baking it into the run image at a specific location) could make it harder for logic-less platforms like Tekton to use the creator.

+## preparer binary
-* Possible mitigation: a CNB-provided "prepare" operation ([currently under discussion](https://github.com/buildpacks/rfcs/pull/202)) could make this easier.
+* A possible mitigation to the drawback noted above would be a CNB-provided "prepare" operation ([currently under discussion](https://github.com/buildpacks/rfcs/pull/202)) could make this easier.
 For example, a preparer could look for a run image sbom in a file, attestation, attachment, or layer (picking the first one it finds) and provide the data as a file to the creator.
 The Tekton task that uses the creator currently already has a ["prepare" step](https://github.com/tektoncd/catalog/blob/4bf8b57aa105f0c7ce05fc122a11b1b0d5822fcd/task/buildpacks/0.3/buildpacks.yaml#L70-L121) which could be modified to invoke a preparer binary.

 # Alternatives
 [alternatives]: #alternatives